Aydin-ab/ray-aydin/doc/source/ray-core/actors/task-orders.rst

 In Ray, an actor receives tasks from multiple submitters (including driver and workers).
 For tasks received from the same submitter, a synchronous, single-threaded actor executes them in the order they were submitted, unless you set ``allow_out_of_order_execution``, or Ray retries tasks.
-In other words, a given task will not be executed until previously submitted tasks from the same submitter have finished execution.
+In other words, a given task won't be executed until previously submitted tasks from the same submitter have finished execution.
 For actors where `max_task_retries` is set to a non-zero number, the task execution order isn't guaranteed when task retries occur.